MicrosoftDocs/win32/desktop-src/Rpc/the-acf-file.md

 ---
 title: The ACF File
-description: The ACF file enables you to customize your client and/or server applications' RPC interface without affecting the network characteristics of the interface. ms.assetid: '7d3fef5c-b645-4e10-b08d-b339025718b4'
+description: The ACF file enables you to customize your client and/or server applications RPC interface without affecting the network characteristics of the interface. ms.assetid: 7d3fef5c-b645-4e10-b08d-b339025718b4 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # The ACF File